PIP: Priority Fee Sharing for Delegators

 Why extend the existing commission system?

 Delegators already understand commission rates when selecting validators.
 Extending this rate to cover all revenue creates a single transparent metric.
-Today, validators compete on who can give away the most — a scale game that favors incumbents.
-This proposal shifts competition to value: uptime, service, and fair commission rates.
-Small validators can win that competition.
 This mirrors Cosmos Hub’s design, where a single commission rate applies to both inflation and transaction fees.

 Backwards Compatibility